Route Planning and Navigation were key to the success of the expedition.

-The Support Crew was advised per radio of the location of the boats every 15 minutes.
-This was facilitated by marking the grid references from the relevant 1:100 000 map onto the daily chart which was also carried in the Nav Boat.
+The support crew was advised per radio of the location of the boats every 15 minutes. (if possible) This was facilitated by marking the grid references from the relevant 1:100 000 map onto the daily chart which was also carried in the Nav Boat.

 An orienteering type compass was used when crossing Lakes Mulwala and Alexandrina.

 Each evening Roly spent many hours planning the next day’s travel, calculating fuel stops (with alternatives) and the overnight stop with two alternatives.
 Roly and Harvey were in close liaison on these matters, often burning the midnight oil.

 The charts were so accurate and detailed that it required little effort or time to establish or re-establish the position of the boats when required or should there ever exist any uncertainty.
 There was, however, some difficulty in relating the charts to other maps as the charts show roads at very few locations and then only when the road is very close to the river.
 Reference to the daily chart was needed to overcome this problem.